Beware of unmarked spoilers!

 Pa and Ma Duskerton

 Voiced by: Ken Jenkins and April WinchellThe ghosts of an old married couple who ran and died in the now-abandoned Dusk 2 Dawn convenience store.

 - Affably Evil: They're such a sweet, old couple that you could easily forget that they're also vengeful and sadistic spirits who inflict horrible punishments on the teenagers who broke into their haunting grounds.

 - Berserk Button: They really don't like teenagers.

 - Freudian Excuse: When they were alive, teenagers were a scourge on their store, always upsetting customers with their boom boxes and "disrespectful" short pants.
 Pa and Ma banned them, causing the teenagers to retaliate with their rap music.
-The lyrics to the music were so shocking that they were stricken down with double heart attacks.
+The lyrics to the music were so shocking (by their standards) that they were stricken down with double heart attacks.
 Thus, they hate teenagers and haunt the Dusk 2 Dawn.

 - Ghostly Goals: To get revenge on teenagers.